looweimeng/1211105911_LOO-WEI-MENG_FYP-Source-Codes/Readme.txt

 - Open Anaconda Navigator
 - Launch Jupyter Notebook
 - Navigate to the project folder containing the .ipynb files.
+- Make sure that the dataset CSV files are in the same folder as the .ipynb files.

 Step 2 – Run Notebooks Sequentially
 For each dataset, the workflow is structured as follows: